mmdemirbas/url-builder/README.md

 # Motivation

-See [this blog post](http://blog.palominolabs.com/2013/10/03/creating-urls-correctly-and-safely/) for a thorough explanation.
+See [this blog post](http://blog.palominolabs.com/2013/10/03/creating-urls-correctly-and-safely/) for a through explanation.

 Ideally, the Java SDK would provide a good way to build properly encoded URLs.
 Unfortunately, it does not.